gazebosim/sdf_tutorials/param_passing/proposal.md

 ```

 Now the user would like to use the original model `base_robot` in a world file
 but with modifications.
+The modifications include:

-The modifications include removing the lidar from the
+* Removing the lidar from the chassis link
-chassis link, adding a plugin to the camera sensor in the chassis link, adding a
+* Adding a plugin to the camera sensor in the chassis link
-camera visual to the chassis link, update camera information in the top link,
+* Adding a camera visual to the chassis link
+* Updating camera information in the top link
-and replace the top link's camera visual geometry.
+* Alterations of a top link's camera visual element:
+  * Replacing the geometry
+  * Modifying the material
+  * Adding transparency

 ```xml
 <sdf version="1.7"